 Personal fundraising often occurs within a relatively small community of people, many of whom know each other.
 However, many fundraisers to assist disaster relief efforts and personal tragedies transcend communities, especially in the age of social media.

 Know How Crowdfunding Works and How to Report Suspected Fraud

 Since widespread attention can attract fraudsters, you should evaluate requests carefully.
 In situations where you are far removed from the scene but want to help those in need, use the Internet to check for local news stories of authentic organizations or persons to whom you can safely give.

 One of the unique features about YouCaring is our attitude on fees.
 We don’t charge any.
 There is no fee to set up a fundraiser and no fee to withdraw the donations you receive.
 The only cost to you is the third party credit card processing fee (2.9% plus $0.30 per transaction).
 YouCaring receives nothing from this credit card fee.

 We take fraud, scams and security concerns very seriously.
-We encourage you report any appeal that you suspect is a scam to us.
+We encourage you to report any appeal that you suspect is a scam to us.
 We will promptly investigate the issue by contacting the person organizing the fundraiser and ask for more information.
 Most often we find that the intentions are good and the cause just and appropriate.
-In any case in which we are not entirely satisfied, we remove the fundraiser and close the account.
+In any case, in which we are not entirely satisfied, we remove the fundraiser and close the account.

 To learn more about what crowdfunding see our page how does fundraising work.